andrew-lunarg/gfxreconstruct/tools/convert/README.md

 Given a large set of diverse captures, generating this summary once for each capture ahead of time allows later recursive greps to find all the files that use a particular function rapidly.
-This would be useful when reproducing a bug somewhere in the graphics stack for which that function was implicated.
+This would be useful when collecting a set of existing traces to reproduce a bug somewhere in the graphics stack for which that function was implicated.

 ```bash
 gfxrecon-convert --output stdout vkcube.f1.gfxr | sed "s/.*\"name\":\"vk\([^\"]*\).*/vk\1/" | sort | uniq | egrep -v "{\"header\""